 Some travelers still have qualms about traveling to certain places.
-For many, it is a priority to know that the country they’re in is safe for tourists or that the honeymoon they have always wanted is in a location with a good track record for safety.
+That’s understandable as you want to make sure you not only enjoy your trip but also come home safe and sound.
 With the help of CNN and MSNBC, I have chosen 10 of what I deem the safest destinations in the world to visit.
 The factors weighing into these rankings are the number of natural disasters, as well as the prevalence of social unrest, terrorism, and crime.

 1. The Dutch ABC Islands

 The Caribbean Islands as a whole have a reputation that can be shaky at times.
 In some of the neighboring countries, there have been times of violent crimes and political unrest, but many of the other islands in the group are doing well in terms of security and stability.
 The ABC islands (Aruba, Bonaire, and Curacao) exemplify this phenomenon and are some of the safest vacation destinations in the world.
 Crime rates on the ABC Islands are comparatively low when looking at the region as a whole.
 There is no political unrest (as far as we know) and they lie far from the usual hurricane route.
 They get a top vote for a heavenly combination of security, scenery, and serenity.

 How to: You can book a flight into any of the three islands – Queen Beatrix International Airport (AUA), Flamingo International Airport (BON), or Hato International Airport (CUR).